chiqors/spring-boot-microservices/README.md

 - Implement client discovery service and load balancing using Netflix Eureka.
 - Utilize Helm Charts and Kustomize for deploying multiple Kubernetes environments.
+- Implement a config server for managing the microservices environment.